 A native New Yorker, Alex grew up on the east side of Manhattan, studied at the Sorbonne and graduated from Princeton University.
 He performs with his own Orchestra 100 times per year from Coast to Coast and oversees an organization that books entertainment for another 200 events per year.
 With clients that span the country, from the chicest Manhattan socialites to the hippest young brides, Alex Donner Entertainment has built a reputation for elegant music that “makes the party swing”.
 New York Magazine has called him, simply “the best!”

 Alex and his musicians have performed with Liza Minnelli, Harry Belafonte, Tony Bennett, Natalie Cole and Jimmy Buffett, among others.
-Among the prestigious venues in the U.S. are: the Kennedy Center; The Plaza Hotel; the Guggenheim; the Metropolitan Museum of Art, the Whitney Museum; many of the mansions in Newport, as well as the New York Botanical Garden.
-In Europe, they have played at the Palace at Versailles; Annabelle’s in London; in Athens & Rome; and in 2011 for the opening of the Ballyfin manor home and resort near Dublin.
+The prestigious venues the band has played in the U.S. include: the Kennedy Center; The Plaza Hotel; the Guggenheim; the Metropolitan Museum of Art, the Whitney Museum; many of the mansions in Newport, as well as the New York Botanical Garden.
+In Europe, they have played at the Palace at Versailles; Annabelle’s in London; in Athens & Rome; and for the opening of the Ballyfin manor home and resort near Dublin in 2011.

 They have performed at benefits for: the American Cancer Society, NYC’s Animal Medical Center, Lenox Hill Neighborhood House, Ford Foundation, Southampton Hospital, the San Francisco Symphony and the Preservation Society of Newport.
 In Palm Beach they have often performed for the Norton Museum of Art, Lighthouse for the Blind and the Heart, Cancer and Preservation Societies benefits, among others.